 In Table 4, we explore three measures of the response to the InnoCom program: the overall effect of the policy on reported R&D, the real response of the compliers, and the population increase in real R&D intensity.
-The first two column of Table 4 report the bunching elasticities ΔD^ and fraction of constrained firms a^ from Figure 9.
+The first two column of Table 4 report the bunching elasticities $\Delta D^$ and fraction of constrained firms $a^$ from Figure 9.
 Column (3) combines these estimates to produce the population increase in reported R&D, which results in a substantial decrease from the response by the complies.
 We can also derive the real percentage increase in R&D by subtracting our two measures of evasion.
-Columns (4) and (5) report estimates of δ and Columns (6) and (7) report estimates of real increases in R&D investment by complier firms.
+Columns (4) and (5) report estimates of $\delta$ and Columns (6) and (7) report estimates of real increases in R&D investment by complier firms.
 These estimates are diminished by as much as 52%.
 Nonetheless, they represent a substantial increase in real investment.
 Finally, Columns (8) and (9) report the real population increase in R&D intensity.
 For small and medium firms, this increase is between 0.66 and 1.4 percentage points.
-For large firms, this increase is between 1.2 and 1.4 percentage points.

 Two cautions are warranted when using these numbers for policy analysis.
 First, while understanding the behavior of firms of different sizes is interesting from an economic point of view, policy makers may be interested in the aggregate increase in R&D across the economy.
 Figure A1 shows that the vast majority of R&D is conducted by firms in the large sales category.
 It thus makes sense to focus on these firms when when mapping these estimates to the patterns in Figure 1.
 Second, our estimates of evasion from sales may result in a lower bound on the real R&D response to the degree that the structural break is partly due to behavioral responses and not to mis-reporting.
 From this perspective, the estimates of relabeling form real effects on productivity may be preferable.